Eric Eben Sevareid

 Overview

 I am passionate about mentorship and actively engage in direct consultation and supervision with a set of highly promising students.
-I am currently supervising two undergraduate’s empirical research projects and was recently awarded a Faculty-Student Mentorship Fellowship with a third student.
-As a graduate student, I chaired our mentorship program (2019-20) and our Professional Development Committee (2022-23) and served as a direct supervisor to the grad students on the TARS project for the W8 deposit to the ICPSR
+I am supervising undergraduate research projects, one of which is currently under review at a peer-reviewed outlet.
+I was recently awarded a Faculty-Student Mentorship Fellowship with another student.
+As a PhD student, I chaired our department’s mentorship program (2019-20) and our Professional Development Committee (2022-23) and I served as a direct supervisor to the grad students on the TARS project for the W8 deposit to the ICPSR.Quantitative Methods Consultation

 The sub-concentration to my PhD is in quantitative methods.
-I have extensive training in a variety of quantitative and statistical techniques and approaches to social science and survey research.
+I have extensive training in—and experience with—of quantitative and statistical approaches to survey-based social science research.
 I have tutored and taught statistics and quant methods for various skill levels and I can offer instruction in the following:

 Linear and Multiple Regression: